 Is there help available for students with educational or other difficulties?

-St. Mary School employs a full time Learning Resource Teacher and a part time Resource Assistant for the purpose of helping classroom teachers develop strategies to gather educational and functional information to screen and/or help a student who is experiencing some type of difficulty.
+St. Mary School employs a full time Learning Resource Teacher and a part time Resource Assistants for the purpose of helping classroom teachers develop strategies to gather educational and functional information to screen and/or help a student who is experiencing some type of difficulty.
 This teacher also works with individuals, or small groups, should a particular strategy be determined.